USCISUSCIS · 3 min read

 · Source: USCIS

 USCIS has announced that it has reached the statutory cap for H-2B nonimmigrant visas for the second half of Fiscal Year 2026.
 The H-2B program allows U.S. employers to bring foreign nationals to the United States to fill temporary nonagricultural jobs.
 With the regular cap now exhausted, USCIS has opened filing dates for supplemental H-2B visa allocations.
 These supplemental visas are made available through annual congressional or executive action to address labor shortages beyond the standard 66,000 annual cap.
 While the H-2B program is distinct from the EB-3 employment-based immigrant visa category, this development is relevant context for employers and workers navigating U.S. labor-based immigration.
 Employers who cannot secure H-2B visas may look toward permanent labor certification (PERM) and EB-3 pathways for long-term workforce needs.
 EB-3 applicants and petitioners should note that high demand across employment-based visa programs continues to reflect broader labor market pressures.
-Employers are encouraged to consult with immigration counsel to evaluate whether temporary or permanent visa options best fit their hiring needs.

 Related Articles